homan-uppu/writing/2-Essays/Fear equality.md

 ...

 The games we play to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.

+Yet, complexity alone doesn't help us understand why asymmetry is growing.
+If the games we play are more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry?

-The complexity of the games we play is also rising due to leverage, causing asymmetry to increase in proportion.
+The complexity of the games we play is a function of leverage.
 By leverage I simply mean the time it takes to turn an idea into reality.
 The greater the leverage available to you, the less time it takes you to turn your ideas into reality.

-Human progress increases leverage and spreads it to more people & domains.
+Any human progress increases leverage, and spreads it to more people.
 For example, when a dictatorship is replaced by a democracy, the citizens often gain leverage because they are more free and therefore can manifest their ideas that they previously couldn't.
-They have greater leverage.
 When a new technology is created, it reduces the time and effort to turn your idea into reality.

 Computers, internet, artificial intelligence, government policies, greater individual freedom, etc. all work to increase leverage in the world. [^3]

+Greater leverage increases the complexity of the games we play in three ways:
+1. By reducing the time per move.
+2. By eliminating the need to play simpler games (technology does it for us).
+3. By increasing the possibilities within any game, thereby making the game more complex.

-Greater leverage also means that simpler games become less valuable for us to do because technology does it better than we can.
+Greater leverage means that simpler games become less valuable for us to do because technology does it better than we can.
 We shift towards playing more complex games.

 For example, before computers, most people involved in business spent a large chunk of their time calculating numbers on paper.
 Computers were able to do number crunching better than we could, and therefore we had more time to spend on figuring out what products to create, how to build great teams, etc - which are all far more complex than number calculation.

 Yet, we would still not see great asymmetry between players playing a highly complex game if each move takes a long time to make.
 For example, if each move in Chess took 4 years to make, by the time the two players died, the board position probably wouldn't be too skewed one way or the other.

-In other words, the longer it takes to make a move, the longer it takes for the underlying asymmetry between players to become visible.
+In other words, the more quickly, and the longer players play, the more their underlying differences are uncovered, and the more the underlying asymmetry reveals itself.

 Leverage decreases the time per move, and therefore exposes the underlying asymmetry quite quickly.
 Today, the best company founder will outpace everyone else by many orders of magnitude before they die in ways that a similarly great founder 100 years ago could not simply because each move took much longer to make.